 While data centers benefit tremendously from virtualization, their customers are the real winners.
 Virtualization of computing resources makes it easier for them to control costs by only purchasing the services and storage they actually need.
 Since everything is implemented through software, customers also gain better visibility over their data and assets.
 They can easily monitor their network traffic to identify usage trends over time that allow them to better optimize their systems.
 That same visibility also allows them to define who has access to secure networks and regulate important security measures like cryptographic key generation.

-Just as virtualization makes it easier for data centers to expand services, it provides unparalleled flexibility for customers.
+Just as server virtualization makes it easier for data centers to expand services, it provides unparalleled flexibility for customers.
 An SDDC can easily scale services up or down as easily as a cloud provider, helping companies to navigate unpredictability in the marketplace.
 By allowing customers to pay only for the services they need, SDDCs are especially good for smaller businesses that can’t afford the capital-intensive infrastructure of their larger competitors.
-They can use virtualized data centers to house processing-intensive workloads, enabling them to develop and test applications that far exceed the capabilities of their in-house resources.
+They can use data center virtualization to house processing-intensive workloads, enabling them to develop and test applications that far exceed the capabilities of their in-house resources.

-With customers demanding more flexibility and competitive pricing from their data center partners, the trend toward virtualization is sure to intensify in the coming years.
+With customers demanding more flexibility and competitive pricing from their data center partners, the trend toward data center virtualization is sure to intensify in the coming years.
 New facilities are already being designed from the ground up to take advantage of this strategy, making them the first generation of data centers to truly position themselves as SDDCs.
-Even for existing facilities, shifting to virtualization will allow them to enhance their services to deliver even greater value to their customers.
+Even for existing facilities, shifting to data center virtualization will allow them to enhance their services to deliver even greater value to their customers.